ccoton/MFlow/README.md

 When you reference the error message like this, the same process described above will happen and the validator will attempt to load a message for the current culture first and then fall back to the default.

-The following validation checks are suported...
+The following validation checks are suported in the fluent interface/xml/xml config...

 	Generic: